Flat connections at infinity on knot surgery manifolds: Case studies

-The action $CS_{\alpha}$ for finite flat connections can be obtained by choosing the curve starting from $x_0$ to each of the $x_{\alpha}$ values in Table \ref{values of x} which are indicated as blue dots in Figure \ref{CS path trefoil}.
-In order to compute the Chern-Simons action, we follow a path from every $x_{\alpha}$ (including $x_{\alpha^*} = 1$) to $x_0 = e^{\pi i/6}$ and evaluate the integral~\eqref{CSaction}.
-Numerical values of the Chern-Simons action for all the flat connections turns out to be:
+Zeroes from the upper half of complex $x$--plane $\Delta_0^+\subset \Delta_0$ are shown as gray dots in Figure~\ref{CS path trefoil2-3}.
+To compute the Chern-Simons invariants, we choose the initial point as $x_0\in\Delta_0^+ =e^{\pi i/6}$.
+In order to compute the Chern-Simons action, we follow a path from every intersection point $x_{\alpha}$ including $x_{\alpha^*} = 1$ (refer to Table \ref{values of x2-3}) to $x_0 = e^{\pi i/6}$ and evaluate the integral~\eqref{CSaction}.
+Numerical values of the Chern-Simons action for all the flat connections turns out to be (corresponding to the blue points in Figure \ref{CS path trefoil2-3} in the clockwise direction from $x_1$ to $x_7$):

-Here we find that the Chern-Simons action associated to the singular point $(x,y)=(1,-1)$ is $CS_{\alpha^*} = \frac{11}{24}$.
-In order to once again confirm that it is associated with the flat connection at infinity, we use the plumbed graph method (details in Appendix \ref{plumbed methd}).